The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

 Technique 3: Changing the Pitch

 This is one of the easiest ways to flip a sample.
 This is very popular in hip-hop, trap and lo-fi, because it helps leave room for the vocals and drums.
-For example, Metro Boomin and his production in Mask Off.
-He sampled “Prison Song” and pitched it down, as well as adding half speed for the intro.

 To do this, simply use the pitch nob on the sample.